File Format - Customer / Customer Patch

 Customer Patch File Format

 The Customer Patch file allows users to PATCH partial data for a given customer.
 This means that the integrator does not need to populate every field in the .csv to update a single field.
-If an integrator wants to remove / set a field as NULL | '' in Tulip they can simply provide the string ‘SET_AS_NULL" in the appropriate field, and that field will be emptied.
+If an integrator wants to remove / set a field as NULL or empty string in Tulip, they can simply provide the string ‘SET_AS_NULL" in the appropriate field and that field will be emptied.

 The customer patch file format is the same as the Customer File format and all rules should be followed when providing a Customer Patch file, with the exception of the following.